Skip to content

 • Server-Sent EventsServerSentEventsAPIView and @sse_route handle framing, content-type, and Pydantic validation automatically

-• WebSocketsWebSocketAPIView handles connection lifecycle, per-class connection tracking, broadcast helpers, and Pydantic validation of binary frames; disconnects are handled gracefully
+• WebSocketsWebSocketAPIView handles connection lifecycle, per-class connection tracking, broadcast helpers, and Pydantic validation of binary frames; disconnects and failed handshakes are cleaned up without masking the original error

 • Internationalization (i18n) — per-request locale detection (query param, cookie, Accept-Language) with configurable locale fallbacks, pluggable translation managers (JSON files, in-memory, or custom), str.format/Jinja2 formatters, and Translated[str] model fields; built-in error messages are translatable out of the box (optional extra)